PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/08-Recipes.md

 When the final workbook is opened by the user, Microsoft Office Excel will take care of displaying the formula according the applications language.
 Translation is taken care of by the application!

-The following line of code writes the formula '=IF(C4>500,"profit","loss")' into the cell B8.
+The following line of code writes the formula '=IF(C4>500,"profit","loss")'Â into the cell B8.
 Note that the formula must start with "=" to make PHPExcel recognise this as a formula.

 ```php
 $objPHPExcel->getActiveSheet()->setCellValue('B8','=IF(C4>500,"profit","loss")');
 ```

-If you want to write a string beginning with an "=" character to a cell, then you should use the setCellValueExplicit() method.
+If you want to write a string beginning with an "="Â character to a cell, then you should use the setCellValueExplicit() method.

 ```php
 $objPHPExcel->getActiveSheet()